lemonstand/lemonsync-js/README.md

 ## Advanced Options

-If you need to reset your theme you can pass the `--reset` argument to `LemonSync`.
+If you need to reset your theme you can pass the `--reset` argument to LemonSync.
 There are two options for this argument, `local` and `remote`.

 ```